-This example describes how to create a 2014 calendar in Excel (or 2015 calendar, 2016 calendar, etc).
+This example describes how to create a calendar in Excel (2017 calendar, 2018 calendar, etc).
 If you are in a hurry, simply download the Excel file.

 Note: the instructions below do not teach you how to format the worksheet.
 We assume that you know how to change font sizes, font styles, insert rows and columns, add borders, change background colors, etc.